-Daniel Siatkosky wants to follow in the footsteps of his dad and become a software engineer.
-At ONU, five internships, a diverse curriculum and student organizations are preparing him to stand out in the field.
+Daniel Siatkosky followed in the footsteps of his dad to become a software engineer.
+At ONU, five internships, a diverse curriculum and student organizations prepared him to stand out in the field.

-Possessing a keen mind for problem solving and process, Daniel is a double major in computer science and data analytics with a minor in applied math.
+Possessing a keen mind for problem solving and process, Siatkosky double majored in computer science and data analytics with a minor in applied math.

-In the computer science program, he’s receiving a strong foundation in data structure and algorithms.
-In the data analytics program, he’s getting exposed to varied professors and courses, including math, stats, business, computer science, geography and marketing perspectives.
+In the computer science program, he received a strong foundation in data structure and algorithms.
+In the data analytics program, he was exposed to varied professors and courses, including math, stats, business, computer science, geography and marketing perspectives.

-“Math and exploring nature are my two biggest passions unrelated to my majors,” he says.
-So he’s also taken “a ton of cool math courses” and a field course for biologists.
+“Math and exploring nature are my two biggest passions,” he says.
+So, he also took “a ton of cool math courses” and a field course for biologists at ONU.

 “A Number Theory course covered division from a perspective I never could have imagined, but it showed me just how fantastic math can be,” he says.

-At ONU, he adds, three things stand out for him: the faculty, his fellow students and the academics.
+At ONU, he adds, three things stood out for him: the faculty, his fellow students and the academics.

 “The professors are all incredibly friendly and knowledgeable in their respective fields.
-The other students are also friendly and willing to help you.
+The other students are also friendly and willing to help.
 Lastly, the education is very solid,” he says.

-Daniel participates in several student organizations, including the Institute of Electrical and Electronics Engineers (IEEE) and the Association for Computer Machining.
-One of his favorite experiences every year is participating in the hackathon competition, HackOHI/O at the Ohio State University, with his ACM teammates.
+Siatkosky participated in several student organizations, including the Institute of Electrical and Electronics Engineers (IEEE) and the Association for Computer Machining.
+One of his favorite experiences every year was participating in the hackathon competition, HackOHI/O at Ohio State University, with his ACM teammates.

-Daniel has also participated in five internships with four different companies.
-He’s interned at Paychex, Brookside Labs, Cooper Tires and Amazon.
-In these roles, he’s resolved security flaws in software; generated reports; developed benchmarking and analysis tools for internal testing and validation; and trained other interns.
+Siatkosky also participated in five internships with four different companies.
+He interned at Paychex, Brookside Labs, Cooper Tires and Amazon.
+In these roles, he resolved security flaws in software; generated reports; developed benchmarking and analysis tools for internal testing and validation; and trained other interns.